webvitalii/fortify/readme.txt

 You can visit Fortify settings page and enable saving blocked comments as spam in the spam section.
 To enabled that you need to go to: WordPress admin dashboard => Settings section => Fortify Saving blocked comments into spam section is disabled by default.
 Saving spam comments can help you to keep all the comments saved and review them in future if needed.
-You can easily mark comment as "not spam" if some of the comments were blocked by mistake.
+You can easily mark comment as "not spam" if some of the comments have been blocked by mistake.

 = What is the percentage of spam blocked? =